K A Z U A K I

 Reborn (2023-ongoing)

-The play of light and shadow becomes a silent metaphor for the eternal recurrence of life, death, and rebirth.
+The interplay of light and shadow becomes a quiet metaphor for life, death, and renewal in continuous transformation.

 Statement

-The photograph was taken from above a wetland that stretches within a volcanic crater in Yamagata Prefecture,formed by an eruption that occurred tens of thousands of years ago.
+The photograph was taken from above a wetland area in Yamagata Prefecture, formed within a volcanic crater by an eruption that occurred tens of thousands of years ago.
+Although the site was once marked by violent geological activity, the traces of eruption have gradually softened over time.

-These formations are in constant flux—shaped by subtle shifts in temperature,the amount of snowfall, the movement of wind, the heat emitted by wetland vegetation,and even the minute currents that ripple beneath the surface.
+These formations are in constant flux—shaped by subtle shifts in temperature, the amount of snowfall, the movement of wind, the heat emitted by wetland vegetation, and even the minute currents that ripple beneath the surface.
+Guided by long-term field observation, the work emerges from a photographic practice that listens for the conditions under which unpredictable natural forms may briefly appear.

 Part of the photographic quartet “The Cycle of Being”.